 Wrapping Up

-Being a man is more than being a macho testosterone-filled sex-crazed corporate climber.
-Some men have evolved, and it is okay to be happy with your station in life.
-It’s fine to have different ideas and opinions of a different time and none of this makes you less of a man.
+Being a man is more than being a macho testosterone-filled sex-crazed corporate ladder climber.
+Some men have evolved, and it’s okay to be content with your station in life.
+It’s fine to have different ideas and opinions from a different time, and none of this makes you less of a man.

 2 Comments